 - You think a criminal offence has been committed.

-Then you must discuss your concerns with Emily Rees or Nicky Thompson without delay.
+Then you must discuss your concerns with Nicky Thompson, Elle Thompson or Rebecca Brett without delay.

 Concerns or uncertainties

 There may be occasions when you have concerns about a child, which do not appear to justify a referral of suspected child abuse, but nonetheless leave you feeling uncomfortable.
-In these circumstances, following consultation with Emily Rees/Nicky Thompson you must telephone either:
+In these circumstances, following consultation with Nicky Thompson you must telephone either:

 - Children’s Social Services Central Duty Team for advice, (08458 247102) and ask for “A consultation with the Duty Social Worker on a child protection issue” to talk through your concerns.

 You do not need to give the child’s name at this point, although it may be helpful to ascertain if there is a previous social services history.
 The Duty Social Worker will advise you whether or not your concerns do justify making a child protection referral.